Associate Attorney Christopher Buck

 So let me introduce myself.
 I am an associate attorney.
 I’m what’s called a “second career” attorney, since I am a former university professor.
 I last taught at Michigan State University from 2000 to 2004.
 (I have a Ph.D. in the study of religion from the University of Toronto, which was Canada’s top graduate school in 1996.)
 While I was teaching at Michigan State University, I started going part-time to law school in 2002.
 I received my law degree in 2006, and was sworn in as an attorney by a special session of the Pennsylvania Supreme Court in 2007.

 My professional goal is to try to make sure that my cases settle without having to go to trial.
 In my over eight years of practice so far, Victor Pribanic has tried (taken to trial) only one single case (in July 2019) of my many cases so far.
-That’s a pretty good track record.
+That’s a pretty good track record for an associate attorney!

 In my spare time, I publish as an independent scholar.
 My latest book is God & Apple Pie: Religious Myths and Visions of America (2015), with an introduction by J. Gordon Melton, Distinguished Professor of American Religious History at Baylor University.
 You can see this book on Amazon.com.

 I have published several books—and several book chapters as well—along with a good number of academic journal articles, encyclopedia articles, and book reviews, not to mention a number of op-eds and and “blogs” online.
 I also have over 30 legal publications (mostly legal briefs and other “pleadings”) published on LexisNexis (a premier legal research database).
 See my CV here: https://psu-us.academia.edu/

 Think about the associate attorney who will be handling your case.
 If you decide to go with Pribanic & Pribanic, once we accept your case, the associate attorney will be the one who works most closely with you in developing your case.
 So, even though Victor Pribanic remains your lead attorney, your associate attorney is the one who you will have the most contact with.